ReadingAndThinking.com

 These speeches not only shine with Hawking's aura of wisdom but also reflect his unique wit.
 When talking about the black hole research that took him more than ten years, he said: "It seems a bit like looking for a black cat in a coal cellar."

-Hawking talked about the history of human understanding of the universe, and Aristotle confirmed that The earth is a sphere, and it took more than two thousand years until Hubble discovered that the universe was expanding.
+Hawking talked about the history of human understanding of the universe, and Aristotle confirmed that The earth is a sphere, it took more than two thousand years until Hubble discovered that the universe was expanding.

 Using this as a starting point, he explored many areas of modern physics, including theories of the origin of the universe (i.e. the Big Bang), the properties of black holes, and space-time.